On this page

 What kinds of public records can I search online?

-Common record types include criminal records, arrest records, court filings, booking photo references, and death-related public records such as obituary references.
+Common record types include criminal records, arrest records, court filings, marriage records, divorce records, booking photo references, military service records, warrant references, and death-related public records such as obituary references.
 The exact coverage varies by source and jurisdiction.

 What is the best place to start if I only have a name?